Anki-code1/dnsviz/README.md

-`dnsviz query` is a wrapper that couples the functionality of `dnsviz probe` and `dnsviz print` into a tool with minimal dig-like usage, used to make analysis queries and return the textual output to terminal or file output in one go.
+`dnsviz query` is a wrapper that couples the functionality of `dnsviz probe` and `dnsviz print` into a tool with minimal dig-like usage, used to make analysis queries and return the textual output to the terminal or file output in One go.

 #### Examples